entrecode/ec.doc/doc/resources/datamanager.md

 The success status code is **200 OK** and the response body is the updated single Data Manager resource.

+    The Data Manager configuration is heavily cached.
+For changes to take effect, wait for at most 10 seconds.

 ### Update from Template

 When following the [datamanager/update-from-template](../datamanager#relation-datamanager/update-from-template) relation, a query parameter `templateID` is appended to the URI.
 If the templateID is given, instead of a single Data Manager a new Data Manager is created using the [template](./dm-template) – including models and other configuration defined in the template.